provectus/internship/README.md

 Or send an email to us at: **kazan_internship@provectus.com**

 ### About Provectus
 Provectus is an Artificial Intelligence consultancy and solutions provider, helping companies in Healthcare & Life Sciences, Retail & CPG, Media & Entertainment, Manufacturing, and Internet businesses achieve their objectives through AI.
-Provectus is headquartered in Palo Alto, CA. For more information, visit [provectus.com](https://provectus.com/).
+Provectus is headquartered in Palo Alto, CA. For more information, visit **[provectus.com](https://provectus.com/)**.

-Good Luck!
+:tada: Good Luck!